RoMar19/Building_in_green/README.md

 * Edit: On click it will open a new page, Edit Green Building page.

 ### Edit Green Building
-Displays a Form with select option and fields to fill in the requested details.
+Displays a Form with select option and input fields to fill in the requested details.
-Materializecss.com Form and jQuery for the initialization added.
+Materializecss.com Form and jQuery initialization added.

 We will find 2 buttons:
 * Update: This button must be clicked to save the changes of the records.
 And an alert message will show: